 Protein days should only be done in Phase II or as recommended by your practitioner.

 Your Program Guidebook explains how to do a protein day or you can read this article: Why, When and How Should I Do a Protein Day?

 If your practitioner recommends that you do a protein day, be sure to choose only dense protein sources.

 If you’re a vegetarian, choose eggs.
 If you’re a vegan (avoiding all animal products), choose tempeh or a high-quality pea protein powder.

 Remember: the SHAPE Program is not one-size-fits-all.
 We know that each of you are different.
 It’s up to you and your SHAPE practitioner to determine what is best for your unique journey.

-SHAPE Central will continue to study the health effects of various foods, products and ingredients.
+Our SHAPE ReClaimed team will continue to study the health effects of various foods, products and ingredients.
 Please know that we are intentional with our program, and all decisions are made with your health and success in mind.